MattAlexS/DNAclassifier/README.md

 sequence groupings should still bee the same.
 Warning: Sometimes the program gives an error because not all of the spaces in the ring have a machine in it.
-If this is the case it is probably best to run it again with more generation, in order to properly fill the ring so the machines can transition from exploration to exploitation.
+If this is the case it is probably best to run it again with more generations, in order to properly fill the ring so the machines can transition from exploration to exploitation.